OlivierGaland/CashFactory/README.md

 - Install linux OS on your host machine (a low consuming and cheap linux compatible box if you want a dedicated computer) or you can use an already set linux server running 24/7 as this software is very low ressources consuming.
 - Download CashFactory latest release : wget https://github.com/OlivierGaland/CashFactory/archive/refs/tags/v0.2.tar.gz , then uncompress : tar -xvf v0.2.tar.gz
-- Go into created directory : cd CashFactory-0.2
+- Edit created directory name to CashFactory and cd inside : mv CashFactory-0.2 CashFactory ; cd CashFactory
 - Run install script (Need to run it as sudo -supervisor-) : sudo ./setup.sh
 - Create an account for the app(s) you want to use (5 app supported : see Registering section below)
 - Update .env file with the account details (put your account informations in defined environment variables)